samsontmr/samsontmr.github.io/_pages/about.md

   - /about.html
 ---

 I am a first year computer science PhD student at the National University of Singapore under the Salesforce-EDB Industrial Postgraduate Programme, supervised by Assoc Prof Kan Min-Yen and A/P Shafiq Joty.
-My research interests include machine comprehension, dialogue systems, and ethical NLP; but I've also been fascinated by the puzzle of cognition for the longest time.
-Before embarking on my PhD journey, I graduated from the Computer Science and University Scholars Programme at NUS and also interned for half a year as a product manager for a conversational AI platform in the SF Bay Area.
+My research interests include inclusive NLP, adversarial robustness and ethical AI; but I've also been fascinated by the puzzle of cognition for the longest time.
+Before embarking on my PhD journey, I graduated from the Computer Science and University Scholars Programme at NUS and interned for half a year as a product manager for a conversational AI platform in the SF Bay Area.

 Outside of work, I read widely (my brain loves it, my eyes hate it), especially in philosophy, psychology, and physics.
 I've also been practising Chinese martial arts for a while now and just started learning to play the bamboo flute!

 news
 ====
+* 04-April-2020 - I'm a published scientist now!
+My first ever paper "It’s Morphin’ Time!
+Combating Linguistic Discrimination with Inflectional Perturbations" has been accepted to ACL 2020!
 * 05-Aug-2019 - First day in the life of a CS PhD student!